An update of my January 9, 2017 Review of

 I’m still wondering about this: I’ve not heard anything — not even in “It’s Not About the Sex” My Ass!” — to tell me Harmston was a dangerous psychotic, megalomaniac murderer like my Uncle Ervil.
 Though I read recently Harmston preached “blood atonement.” *

 Perhaps it was safer for the authors to not relate such things in their book.
-But thanks, Joanne Hanks and Steve Cuno, for penning, then putting this polygamy-memoir masterpiece in print!
+But thanks, Joanne Hanks and Steve Cuno, for penning and putting this polygamy-memoir masterpiece in print!
 Your words, insight, and humor have helped me and countless others who’ve read/listened to your classic work.

-Note: Search engines tell more about what’s presently going on in this cult: I recently read most interesting information about the Harmston/TLC group on Tumbler, for example.
+Note: Search engines tell more about what’s presently going on in Harmston’s cult: I recently read interesting information about it–the TLC group–on Tumbler, for example.